Tammy Wynette: Early years

-Virginia Wynette Pugh was born in Itawamba County, Mississippi in 1942.
-With only 800 people, Itawamba County did not have any official towns at the time of her birth.
-The farm where she was born bordered the Alabama state line.
-Wynette later credited both Alabama and Mississippi as her home states.
+Virginia Wynette Pugh was born in Itawamba County, Mississippi, in 1942.
+The farm where she was born was near the Alabama state line, between Red Bay, Alabama, and Tremont, Mississippi.
+She later credited both Alabama and Mississippi as her home states.
 She was the only child born to Mildred Faye Russell and William Hollis Pugh.
-Russell was a school teacher, while her father was an aspiring musician who played guitar and sang in a group.
+Mildred Russell was a school teacher, while William Pugh was an aspiring musician who played guitar and sang in a group.
 Her father was diagnosed with an inoperable brain tumor and died when Wynette was only nine months old.
-Weeks before his death, Wynette's father brought her to the family piano and insisted she learn to play when she became old enough.
+Weeks before his death, Wynette's father took her to the family piano and insisted she learn to play when she became old enough.
 Following his death, Wynette's mother moved to Memphis, Tennessee, where she worked in a defense plant during World War II.
 She was left in the care of her grandparents and picked cotton on their Mississippi farm.
-"I hated every minute I spent picking cotton," she recalled.
-Her mother's sister Carolyn was raised alongside Wynette and they developed a sister-like bond.
+"I hated every minute I spent picking cotton", she recalled.
+Her mother's sister, Carolyn Russell, was raised alongside Wynette and they developed a sister-like bond.
 She also learned to play the musical instruments that her father left behind.

 Wynette referred to her grandparents as "Mama" and "Daddy" while Mildred Russell was simply referred to as "Mother".
 Most people referred to young Virginia Pugh by her middle name, "Wynette".
 In 1946, Mildred Russell married Wynette's stepfather, Foy Lee.
-As a child, Wynette played basketball but was not allowed to wear the shorts provided to the girl's team.
+As a child, Wynette played basketball but was not allowed to wear the shorts provided to the girls' team.
 Instead, her grandfather had Wynette wear blue jeans.
 She later made the all-state basketball team in both 1958 and 1959.
 She also took piano lessons and learned to play by ear.
 After several lessons, the instructor told her mother she was "wasting her money" because of her natural ability on the instrument.
 In upper elementary school, Wynette befriended classmate Linda Cayson.
 The pair became close friends and later realized they could harmonize with one another.
 Along with another friend, they would form a trio called Wynette, Linda & Imogene.
 The trio often sang at gospel functions together.
 A local Methodist minister had both Linda and Wynette sing on his early-morning Saturday radio show on WERH.
-They also listened to music together, including country artists Ernest Tubb and Hank Williams.
+They listened to music together, including country artists Ernest Tubb and Hank Williams.